A $400+ Value

 The amazing doctors and dental specialists at Gentle Dental offer personalized care that you can trust to enhance your smile and overall well-being.

 Trying to save yourself from dental disease?
-Laser gum treatment may help eliminate and prevent future oral infection.
+Laser gum treatment may help eliminate and prevent future oral infections.
 It is a minimally invasive dental procedure that uses laser technology to help remove diseased tissue.
 Schedule an appointment today with our team of experts at Gentle Dental, who can provide you with comfortable and quality laser gum treatment.

 49 Convenient Locations throughout Massachusetts and New Hampshire